himanshunangwal/sales-performance-analysis-sql/README.md

 ---

 ## 🚀 Conclusion
-This project demonstrates how SQL can be used to extract meaningful business insights and support data-driven decision making.
+This project highlights the importance of SQL in extracting business insights and analyzing large datasets efficiently.

 ---